Deformations of Symmetric Simple Modular Lie (Super)Algebras: On integrability of infinitesimal deformations

-Reducing the operator $\ad_h$ to the Jordan normal form, we immediately see (in the eigenbasis) that the deform depends, actually, on one parameter, not two; and all of them are non-isomorphic.
+Reducing the operator $\operatorname{ad}_h$ to the Jordan normal form, we immediately see (in the eigenbasis) that the deform depends, actually, on one parameter, not two.
+It is not difficult to show that each of these $1$-parameter deforms is isomorphic to the initial algebra; so these deforms are \emph{semi-trivial}, see~\cite{BLLS}.